A wall divided horizontally and vertically into four equal parts. Within each part, three of the four kinds of lines are superimposed.

 Within an 80 inch (200cm) square, 10,000 straight lines.
 Next to it is an 80 inch (200 cm) square with 10,000 not straight lines.

 On a wall surface, any continuous stretch of wall, using a hard pencil, place fifty points at random.
 The points should be evenly distributed over the area of the wall.
 All of the points should be connected by straight lines.

-Grid and arcs from four corners.
+Circles and arcs from the midpoints of four sides.

 Lines to points on a grid.
 A six-inch (15 cm) grid covering the wall.
 Lines from the corners, sides, and center of the walls to random points on the grid.
 Composite (seventh wall): red lines from the midpoints of four sides, blue lines from four corners, yellow lines from the center.

 A six-inch (15cm) grid covering each of the four black walls.
 White lines to points on the grid.
 1st wall: 24 lines from the center; 2nd wall: 12 lines from the midpoint of each of the sides; 3rd wall: 12 lines from each corner; 4th wall: 24 lines from the center, 12 lines from the midpoint of each of the sides, 12 lines from each corner.

 Six white geometric figures (outlines) superimposed on a black wall.